Discourse on Colonialism: Marxist theory

-Césaire criticized the "humanist" interpretation of colonialism because it continued to deny the humanity of the colonized peoples—the very antithesis of humanism, which emphasizes the value and agency of human beings.
+Césaire criticizes the "humanist" interpretation of colonialism because it continues to deny the humanity of the colonized peoples, the very antithesis of humanism, which emphasizes the value and agency of human beings.
 Additionally, he referred to Marxist theory and criticized the "bourgeois, capitalistic European culture and said that capitalism would always disintegrate into Nazism".
 The most notable allusion to Marxism appears towards the end of the text when he writes, "it is a new society that we must create, with the help of all our brother slaves, a society rich with all the productive power of modern times, warm with all the fraternity of olden days.
 For some examples showing that this is possible, we can look to the Soviet Union".

 Style

-Césaire wrote his book in a poetic style, discussing the negative effects of colonization on colonies.
+Césaire writes his book in a poetic style and discussed the negative effects of colonization on colonies.
 He writes in poetic prose as, "a method of achieving clairvoyance, of obtaining the knowledge we need to move forward".
-His unique style of writing sets him apart from other postcolonial academics who published works alongside him at the same time.
+His unique style of writing sets him apart from other postcolonial academics who published works alongside him during the same era.

 Reception

-Due to its "harsh tone and radical statements", the essay has been compared to "a declaration of war" on colonialism.
+Due to its "harsh tone and radical statements", the essay been compared to "a declaration of war" on colonialism.

-Discourse added to the themes developed in his 1939 poem Cahier d'un retour au pays natal ("Notebook of a Return to the Native Land"), which he wrote in response to leaving France and returning to Martinique.
-In Cahier, Césaire notes the relationship between Martinique and his African heritage, confirming this bond between colonies in Africa and colonies elsewhere as one based on race.
-In identifying the racism problem associated with the colonial relationship, he claims that Adolf Hitler and the Nazi Party's persecution of Jews during World War II and the Holocaust was not an aberration, but rather the norm in Europe.
+Discourse on Colonialism added to the themes developed in his 1939 poem Cahier d'un retour au pays natal ("Notebook of a Return to the Native Land"), which he wrote in response to leaving Metropolitan France and returning to Martinique.
+In Cahier, Césaire notes the relationship between Martinique and his African heritage and confirms the bond between colonies in Africa and colonies elsewhere as one based on race.
+In identifying the racism problem associated with the colonial relationship, he claims that Hitler and the Nazi Party's persecution of Jews during the Second World War and the Holocaust was not an aberration but rather the norm in Europe.